Free Will: A Very Short Introduction

 BY THOMAS PINKView on Amazon

 Are we free to do as we please?
 Or is the freedom of choice we feel in our day-to-day lives a mere illusion?
 Is every action and circumstance predetermined?
 Or can our wills transcend the past to actively shape the future?
-Does determinism, the theory that everything is determined by pre-existing causes, render our ideas of free will and individual responsibility redundant?
-Or are our concepts of free will and individual responsibility compatible with a deterministic world?
+Does determinism, the theory that everything is determined by pre-existing causes, render our conceptions of free will and individual responsibility redundant?
+Or are such conceptions compatible with a deterministic world?

 These types of questions form the basis of the philosophical quandary of free will.
 And the stakes are high: if it turns out we have no freedom in how we act, could we really blame people for bad behavior?
 Could we hold criminals to account, if they had no option but to act criminally?
 Would systems of ethics and morality have any justification at all?

 While there's increasing clamor from voices in neuroscience that free will is an illusion, rescuing our conception of free will from the onslaught of a deterministic universe has been a favored pastime of many a thinker throughout the history of philosophy.

 This reading list is designed to give you a well-rounded view of all the contemporary problems, theories, and debates about free will.
 After consuming it, you’ll be much clearer about what free will refers to, as well as the extent to which we can be said to exercise it.

 Published in 2004, British philosopher Thomas Pink’s Free Will: A Very Short Introduction is a fantastic starting place for anyone curious about the free will debate in philosophy.
 Pink lays out the core arguments in highly readable style, with one important note being that Pink himself is sympathetic to a position not held by the majority of philosophers, which may unsettle some readers.
 Coming in at an accessible 132 pages, this is a nice entry point to free will, outlining the history and major discussion points of the debate.